 There’s Home Mode where, as long as you allow the app to see your location, it’ll have the kettle boiled and ready by the time you get home.

 There’s a Formula Mode that will allow you to boil the kettle and allow it to cool to a certain temperature, where it will keep it.
 I’m guessing this is for the folk who drink these weird concoctions of green tea and similar that are meant to be drunk at different temperatures.

 There’s a Keep Warm function so you can get the kettle to the temperature you want and then hold it there for a specified number of minutes, perhaps if something interrupts your immediate plans for a cuppa.

 So what of the kettle itself?
 It’s an attractive silver and black design and it can hold 1.8 litres of water.
 Of course it can also be turned on manually if you’re less concerned about the preservation of the index finger than I am.
 It also has an excellent spout that doesn’t drip which makes for a smooth pouring experience.

-All-in-all a great kettle.
-I’m giving it four stars, which will become five when (if) it integrates with Siri-HomeKit-HomePod as Smarter assure us it eventually will.
+All-in-all a great kettle and I’m giving it four stars, which will become five when (if) it integrates with Siri-HomeKit-HomePod as Smarter assure us it eventually will.

 I've had this kettle a year now and it's still going strong.